markdown-extended/manifest/mde-manifest.md

 to treat such contents.

 **Implementation Note:** Without being a specification rule, we can conclude that parsers SHOULD be prepared to handle HTML tags for any final output.
-The best practice MAY be to keep the content "as is" skipping any HTML tag (but keeping the text content).
+For any other format than HTML, the best practice MAY be to keep the content "as is" skipping any HTML tag (but keeping the text content).

 #### A.8.b.
 HTML comments {#A8b}